-If you wish to take money out of your SIPP (or any other money purchase pension you may have) then whilst you can continue to make contributions, you may be subject to the Money Purchase Annual Allowance (MPAA).
+If you wish to take money out of your Modular iSIPP (or any other money purchase pension you may have) then whilst you can continue to make contributions, you may be subject to the Money Purchase Annual Allowance (MPAA).
 The MPAA for the 2020/21 tax year is £4,000.
 If you contribute more than the MPAA, then you will be subject to an annual allowance tax charge that effectively cancels out the tax relief received on the amount above the MPAA.

-The money purchase annual allowance rules will apply to you if one of the following occurs:
+The money purchase annual allowance rules will apply to you if one of the following occurs in a tax year: